 \subsection{Optimizing only direction on the hypersphere}

 We reformulate TI by decoupling the magnitude and direction of the learnable token embedding $\ve \in \mathbb{R}^d$.
 The embedding can be expressed as

 Here, $\mathbb{S}^{d-1} = \{ \vu \in R^d : \|\vu\|_2 = 1 \}$ denotes the unit sphere.
 We fix the magnitude $m^\star$ and optimize only the direction ($\vv$).
-Specifically, we set $m^\star$ to be an \emph{in-distribution} magnitude derived from the frozen vocabulary of text encoder (e.g., the average norm).
+Specifically, we set $m^\star$ to be an \emph{in-distribution} magnitude derived from the frozen vocabulary of the text encoder (e.g., the average norm).
 In this way, optimization focuses on semantic information in direction while avoiding out-of-distribution (OOD) norms.

-Since the parameter space is the unit sphere, Euclidean updates drift off-manifold, making AdamW~\citep{loshchilov2017decoupled} (default optimizer used in TI-like methods) not suitable.
+Since the parameter space is the unit sphere, Euclidean updates drift off-manifold, rendering AdamW~\citep{loshchilov_decoupled_2019}--the default optimizer for TI-like methods--unsuitable.
 To solve this, we use Riemannian stochastic gradient descent (RSGD)~\citep{bonnabel2013rsgd} with tangent-space projection and retraction:

 Here, $\vg_\text{euc}$ is a Euclidean space gradient, $\vg \in T_{\vv_k}\mathcal{S}^{d-1}$ is a tangent-space gradient, and $\eta > 0$ is a learning rate.
-In practice, we scaled the gradient $\vg$ using its own norm similarly.
-This was inspired by Euclidean space optimizers~\citep{hinton2012rmsprop, kingma_adam_2015, loshchilov_decoupled_2019}, which normalizes the gradient based on moving average of squared gradients.
+In practice, we further scaled $\vg$ by its norm.
+This was inspired by Euclidean space optimizers~\citep{hinton2012rmsprop, kingma_adam_2015, loshchilov_decoupled_2019}, which normalize gradients based on moving averages of squared gradients.
 See Algorithm~\ref{alg:dti} and Appendix~\ref{app:rsgd} for further details.